 We refer to scenario analysis, or scenario mapping in our series of articles S&T Happens: Surviving and Thriving in a VUCA World.

-Let’s describe our understanding of that.
+Let’s describe our understanding of modelling scenarios.

 Teal Unicorns at work